 Second Problem with Counters.
-Another problem of a somewhat similar kind is due to Tait.
+Another problem of a somewhat similar kind is due to Tait[†].
 Place four florins (or white counters) and four halfpence (or black counters) alternately in a line in contact with one another.
 It is required in four moves, each of a pair of two contiguous pieces, without altering the relative position of the pair, to form a continuous line of four halfpence followed by four florins.

 His solution is as follows.
-Let a florin be denoted by a and a halfpenny by b, and let $\times \times$ denote two contiguous blank spaces.
+Let a florin be denoted by a and a halfpenny by b, and let $\times\times$ denote two contiguous blank spaces.
 Then the successive positions of the pieces may be represented thus:

-Initially × $\times$ a b a b a b a b .
-After the first move b a a b a b a $\times$ × b .
-After the second move b a a b $\times$ $\times$ a a b b .
-After the third move b × $\times$ b a a a a b b .
-After the fourth move b b b b a a a a × $\times.$
+'''

+Initially ..... ×

+\times a b a b a b

+After the first move .....

+b

+a \quad a \quad b \quad a

+b \quad a \quad \times

+After the second move .. b

+a \quad a \quad b \quad \times \quad \times \quad a \quad a

+After the third move ....

+\times \times

+b a

+b .

+a a

+After the fourth move \dots b

+b

+b b a

+a a a

+'''